globby-bobby/cs30-final-project/proposal.md

 - 2 - More than one 'stage'
 - 3 - Player that can shoot bullets at enemies
 - 4 - Menu screen, results screen
+- 5 - Proper font, artwork, sound effects

 ## Nice To Have
-- 1 - Swag
+- 1 - Satisfactory level of polish
-- 2 - Proper font, artwork, sound effects
+- 2 -
 - 3 - Extra things from Touhou games
-- 4 - Story
+- 4 - General story the game follows
 - 5 - Extra difficulties
 - 6 -